 If one or more drive wheels are the problem, try putting extra weight as close to them as you can.
 Hopefully, this will push down the tires so you can gain more traction.

-If you are stuck in the mud and all else fails, just call the pros at Hoist Towing and Recovery.
-Our flatbeds and 4×4 recovery vehicles can load and tow any kind of vehicle safely out of the mud to the destination of your choice.
-Our rescue and recovery team is available 24-hours-a-day to come to the aid of stranded vehicles on trails near Prescott, Sedona, Williams, Flagstaff, and many other areas throughout Arizona.
-Call us anytime at 928-660-0606.
+If you are stuck in the mud and all else fails, just call the pros at Hoist Towing & Recovery.
+Our flatbeds and 4×4 Off Road Recovery vehicles can load and tow any kind of vehicle safely out of the mud to the destination of your choice.
+Our rescue and recovery team is available 7 days a week to come to the aid of stranded vehicles on trails near Prescott, Dewey, Crown King, Williams, Flagstaff, and many other areas throughout Arizona.
+Call us anytime at (928)-660-0606.